Video Lecture

 Q.3

 An electric dipole is kept in non-uniform electric field.
-It experiences
+It may experience

 (a) A force and a torque